logicalclocks/logicalclocks.github.io/docs/user_guides/projects/kafka/consume_messages.md

 ## Introduction

-A Consumer is a process which reads messages from a kafka topic.
-In Hopsworks, all user roles are capable of performing 'Read' and 'Describe' actions on Kafka topics within projects that he is a member of or are shared with him.
+A Consumer is a process which reads messages from a Kafka topic.
+In Hopsworks, all user roles are capable of performing 'Read' and 'Describe' actions on Kafka topics within projects that they are a member of or are shared with them.

 ## Prerequisites